 Who determines who pays the fee?

 Each year, the City of Port Wentworth Fire Department (PWFD) conducts Fire Inspections on commercial and industrial structures within the City.
-During each inspection an inspection form is completed which lists pertinent information about the owner, occupant and building that is used to determine the amount of fee(s) to be assessed on each structure.
+During each inspection an inspection form is completed that requests pertinent information about the owner, occupant and building square footage which is used to determine the amount of fee(s) to be assessed on each structure.